alanlukee/AadharCard-Details-Extractor/README.md

 2. Clone it into your local system using the `git clone` command or the web GUI.
 ### Setting up and using the application:
 1. Install the following packages: `pandas`, `numpy`, `Pillow ( For Python Image Library (PIL) )`, `streamlit`,`openCV`, `paddlepaddle`, `paddleocr`.
+2. Make sure you have Python and pip installed on your system before installing these packages.
-2. Change directory to the streamlit folder and run the command `streamlit run app.py` for the GUI.
+3. Change directory to the streamlit folder and run the command `streamlit run app.py` for the GUI.
-3. If you want the code, open the ipynb file and click on the hyperlink provided to go to the cell with the coressponding function code.
+4. If you want the code, open the ipynb file and click on the hyperlink provided to go to the cell with the coressponding function code.
-4. `streamlit` is only required if you want the GUI else it is not required
+5. `streamlit` is only required if you want the GUI else it is not required

 > Note: Ensure that the python version is >=3.9 and <=3.10.12 .
 Also ensure that the images are properly taken such that the Government of India heading (in Aadhaar cards) is the first sentence visible.
 > Make sure that the image must be upright and should not be rotated to the left or right.